Princess Sophie of Bavaria: Archduchess of Austria (1824–1872)

 On 4 November 1824, she married Archduke Franz Karl of Austria.
 Her paternal half-sister, Caroline Augusta of Bavaria, had married the groom's widowed father, Francis II, in 1816.
 Sophie and Franz Karl had six children.
 Emperor Francis II was truly fond of Sophie.
-Although Sophie had little in common with her husband she was a caring and devoted wife to Franz Karl who loved and respected her.
+Although Sophie had little in common with her husband, she was a caring and devoted wife to Franz Karl who loved and respected her.

 Unlike her husband, Sophie was attached to all of her children, especially Franz Joseph, as well as Ferdinand Maximilian, who was her favorite son.
 She had a reputation for being strong-willed and authoritarian by nature but she was also known as a familiar and sociable person devoted to her family and the Habsburg empire she married into.
-She enjoyed court life, dance, art and literature as well as horse riding.
+She enjoyed court life, dance, art, and literature as well as horse riding.

-Her ambition to place her oldest son on the Austrian throne was a constant theme in Austrian politics.
+Her ambition to place her eldest son on the Austrian throne was a constant theme in Austrian politics.
 At the time she was called "the only man at court".
 During the Revolution of 1848, she persuaded her somewhat feeble-minded husband to give up his rights to the throne in favour of their son Franz Joseph.

 After Franz Joseph's accession, Sophie became the power behind the throne.
-Historically, Sophie is remembered for her extremely adversarial relationship with Franz Joseph's wife Sisi, who was also her niece.
-Elisabeth hated Sophie for being strict and demanding to her but there is no evidence that the Archduchess had the same feelings towards her niece since she usually described Elisabeth quite pleasantly in her diary and letters.
-Nonetheless, she had good relationships with her other daughters-in-law and was a caring mother-in-law to Archduchess Maria Annunziata.
+Historically, Sophie is remembered for her extremely adversarial relationship with Franz Joseph's wife Elisabeth "Sisi", who was also her niece.
+Elisabeth hated Sophie for being demanding and the upbringing of Elisabeth's children, but there is no evidence that the Archduchess had the same feelings, as Elisabeth is usually described quite pleasantly in Sophie's diary and letters.
+Nonetheless, she had better relationships with her other daughters-in-law and was a caring mother-in-law to Archduchess Maria Annunziata.

 Sophie kept a detailed diary most of her life, which reveals much about Austrian court life.
 She was deeply affected in 1867 by the execution in Mexico of her second son Maximilian.
 She never recovered from that shock, and withdrew from public life.
 She died from pneumonia in 1872.